dojo/docs/dojo/setProp.rst

 ========
 Examples
 ========

-In dojo 1.7, dojo.getProp has been moved to dojo/_base/html.
+In dojo 1.7, this API has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of prop.set in dojo/dom-prop.

 Dojo 1.7 (AMD)
 --------------